 To see how the open source LMS works, take a look at these Moodle videos and demo sites.

 Moodle doesn’t offer built-in marketing and sales tools, but because it’s open source you should be able to add or develop integrations with your preferred sales and marketing systems.
 Almost anything you need has already been done by someone in the Moodle community who’s willing to show you how.
 You can pick up free advice in Moodle forums or hire professional Moodle Partners for extra services.

 “Moodle is currently working on a number of exciting releases, focussed on better user interface and experience and also meeting the latest need from educators, classrooms, organisations and institutions for enhanced and innovative learning experiences.” – Martin Dougiamas, Moodle Founder and CEO

 Ruzuku promises to support your students in buying and using your courses, as well as support you in creating them.
-Choosing annual billing instead of monthly gets you a discount of up to $888 per year, depending which plan you’re on.
+Choosing annual billing instead of monthly gets you a discount, depending which plan you’re on.
 The lowest-priced plan doesn’t include every last feature, but it does allow you an unlimited number of students.

 “Ruzuku is best for course creators who love to interact and engage with their course participants in a way that’s social, supportive, and fun.” – Abe Crystal, Ruzuku

 From $29 – $349/month when billed annually; learn more here.

 TalentLMS comes with a content friendly interface that allows you to build online courses, create catalogs, and add your videos and resource documents easily.
 TalentLMS provides individual plans, including a free version for up to 5 users and 10 courses.